jjwithanr/obsidian_bible_study/docs/New Testament/John/John5.md

 #### v.38
 >nor does his word dwell in you, for you do not believe the one he sent.

-#### v.39
+#### v.39-40
 >You diligently study the Scriptures because you think that by them you possess eternal life.
-These are the Scriptures that testify about me,
+These are the Scriptures that testify about me, <sup>40</sup>yet you refuse to come to me to have life.

 #### v.41
 >"I do not accept praise from men,